gesellc/flash-mob-programming/README.md

 Can we do this within a short session?

-Can we do this with a large number of mobs?
+Can we do this with a large number of self-facilitating mobs?

 # Naming is hard